CULTURAL MARXISM IN THE CHURCH

-Consistent with John Calvin’s conviction of sodomy is his Commentary on Genesis 13 and 19, in which he rejects the accepted interpretation of the sin of Sodom as homosexuality.
+Consistent with John Calvin’s criminal conviction and practice of sodomy is his Commentary on Genesis 13 and 19, in which he rejects the Biblical interpretation of the sin of Sodom as homosexuality.

 GENESIS 13:13 “But the men of Sodom were wicked and sinners before the LORD exceedingly.”

 CALVIN: “Therefore, Ezekiel, speaking of the men of Sodom, declares it to have been the cause of their destruction, that, being saturated with bread and wine, and filled with delicacies, they had exercised a proud cruelty against the poor, (Ezek.
 16:49)”

 GENESIS 19:4-5 “But before they lay down, the men of the city, even the men of Sodom, compassed the house round, both old and young, all the people from every quarter: And they called unto Lot, and said unto him, Where are the men which came in to thee this night? bring them out unto us, that we may know them.”